| || |

-- Understanding the relative scarcity of fresh water and the importance of maintaining a safe water supply
+- Understand the relative scarcity of fresh water and the importance of maintaining a safe water supply

-- Identifying the stages of the water cycle and at which stage humans impact water quality
+- Identify the stages of the water cycle and at which stage humans impact water quality

-- Identifying how pollution spreads in a watershed
+- Identify how pollution spreads in a watershed

-- Gaining a basic understanding of water pollution and water analysis
+- Gain a basic understanding of water pollution and water analysis

 Use the links below to introduce students to vocabulary and concepts discussed on your field trip.

 PowerPoint – words/definition

 |Pre/Post Visit Activities |